eclab/edisyn/README.md

 Edisyn has infinite levels of undo, CC and NRPN mapping and learning, offline modes, randomization, merging, nudging, hill-climbing, patch constriction, per-parameter customization, real-time parameter updates, test notes and chords, etc.

-#### "Could You Develop a Patch Editor for X?"
+#### "Could You Develop a Patch Editor for Synth X for Me?"

 Sure!
 But building a patch editor is a long-term commitment of debugging and maintenance.
-It can't easily be done with a remote person handling the debugging.
-So with rare exceptions I only build editors for synths I own (I might sell them long after the editor is stable).
+It can't easily be done with a remote person (you) handling the debugging.
+So with rare exceptions I only build editors for synths I personally own (I might sell them long after the editor is stable).
 So if you'd like, say, the Alesis Andromeda to have an editor, all you have to do is **gift me an Alesis Andromeda!**  I'll even pay for shipping.

+#### Why These Synths in Particular?

+I have a special interest in hard-to-program synths, either because they have very poor interfaces (or no interface at all), or because their synthesis architecture is difficult to program (FM, Additive).
+You'll note the high number of 1U rackmounts.  :-)  Edisyn has many special tools designed to make it easier to program synths like this.
+Certain other synths (Blofeld, Prophet '08, etc.) are there because I own them and like making stuff for them.

 ## Manual